omarissa24/BankingApp/README.md

 - **View Balance:** Users can check their current account balance at any time, providing them with up-to-date information about their financial status.

 - **Mini Statement:** The application offers a mini statement feature that allows users to view their recent transactions, helping them keep track of their spending and deposits.
+We can also filter by transaction date and search by transaction type.

 ## How to Use